Cardinal hospitalized with COVID, breathing with ventilator

 COVID-19 cases have been surging in Wisconsin in recent weeks due largely to the delta variant.
 The state’s seven-day case average stood at 1,139 as of Wednesday, the highest it’s been since February.

-The diocese had no immediate information Monday on where Burke was hospitalized.
+The Diocese of La Crosse had no immediate information Monday on where Burke was hospitalized.
 A spokesman for the Wisconsin Hospital Association said he had no information on Burke.
 Vatican media officials didn’t immediately respond to an email.

 Burke holds a doctorate in canon law.
 He moved from the Diocese of La Crosse to become archbishop of St. Louis.
 He spent more than four years in that position, leaving in August 2008 to oversee the Vatican's supreme court.
 He was the first American to hold that position.